gerryd/cookbook/content/recipe/dishes/stoofvlees.md

 Serve with a fresh salad and ~1.2 kg of fries.

 For a simple "witloof" salad, use 10 witloof, cut in long thin strips.
-Mix with 4 tablespoons of mayonaise, a splash of vinegar, pepper and salt.
+Mix with 4 tablespoons of mayonnaise, a splash of vinegar, pepper and salt.